HEASARC/heasoftpy/README.md

 - [Getting Started](getting-started.html): A quick walkthrough guide of the main features of the `HEASoftPy` package, and ways of calling and obtaining help for the tasks.

-- [NuSTAR Data Analysis Example](nustar_example.html): This is a walkthough example of analyzing NuSTAR observation `60001110002` of the AGN in center of `SWIFT J2127.4+5654` using `HEASoftPy`.
+- [NuSTAR Data Analysis Example](nustar-example.html): This is a walkthrough example of analyzing NuSTAR observation `60001110002` of the AGN in center of `SWIFT J2127.4+5654` using `HEASoftPy`.
 It includes examples of calling the calibration pipeline, and then extracting the source light curve.

-- [NICER Data Analysis Example](nicer-example.html): This is a walkthough example of analyzing NICER data using `HEASoftPy` and `PyXspec`.
+- [NICER Data Analysis Example](nicer-example.html): This is a walkthrough example of analyzing NICER data using `HEASoftPy` and `PyXspec`.